mosharky/GroundedOrigins/.github/wiki/moth.md

 - You gain a Resistance III effect
   - **Conditions:**
   - Must have 15 blocks in `minecraft:flowers` tag within 20-block radius (any flower, basically)
-  - Must be in 20-block radius for over 10 seconds
+  - Must be in the 20-block radius for over 10 seconds

 **Ability 2:**
 - You can bonemeal the block you're standing on or in